-This weekend the students and staff cozied up at the Herbal Cottage with tea and soup as we talked through the nervous system, incense, flower essence and so much more.
-All enjoyed the soup so much that we thought we’d share Marlene’s very own Pumpkin Soup Recipe with you here, a delicious concoction that tastes pleasant on the tongue and warms the soul.
+This weekend, the students and staff cozied up at the Herbal Cottage with tea and soup as we talked through the nervous system, incense, flower essences, and so much more.
+Everyone enjoyed the soup so much that we thought we’d share Marlene’s very own Pumpkin Soup Recipe with you here, a delicious concoction that tastes pleasant on the tongue and warms the soul.
 Do enjoy!

 1 large onion, chopped